clifforama/multi-mount/README.md

 ## Notes

 - Every distinct mount requires its own config file.
-E.g. to mount multiple CIFS shares, create multiple config files (e.g. `cifs-1.conf`, `cifs-2.conf`, etc.).
+So, to mount multiple CIFS shares, create multiple config files (e.g. `cifs-1.conf`, `cifs-2.conf`, etc.).
 Filenames are arbitrary, but must end in `.conf`.

 - Config files are read at boot.
 Reboot for changes to take effect.